6

 What if words aren’t enough?
 What if you need to communicate with numbers?

-Tables and figures are common ways to showcase a numeric data set.
+A visual format is often more effective than sentences and paragraphs, especially if you have numeric data.
+Tables and figures can efficiently showcase data and help you quickly highlight your most important points.
 According to APA Guidelines, tables are “numerical values or text displayed in rows and columns.”
-A figure is “any type of illustration (chart, graph, photograph, drawing maps...) other than a table.”
+A figure is “any type of illustration (chart, graph, photograph, drawing maps . . . ) other than a table.”

 How to Choose